xuanvietcse/pulse_oximetry/docs/system_protocol.md

     - Get data: 0xFFFFFFFX.
 The last nibble X depends on what users want to get.
 0x0: record (including heart rate + time), 0x1: PPG signal after filtered, 0x2: PPG signal before filtered.
     - Set threshold: Based on Nes, *et al.* (2013)[[1]](https://sci-hub.se/https://doi.org/10.1111/j.1600-0838.2012.01445.x), Heart rate max = 211 - (0.64 * age).
 So maximum heart rate we can get is 211.
 Therefore, we will need 1 byte to store the heart rate we want to set.
 0xFFFFFFXX, XX is the hex value of heart rate to be set.
     - Set interval: Default unit is second (s).
 0xXXXXXXXX, we should read datasheet before to ensure the interval we set is supported by MCU.
-    - Set time: 0xXXXXXXXX.
-From the 24-hour format on GUI, converting to epoch time for setting time on RTC.
+    - Set/Get time: 0xXXXXXXXX is the epoch time.
     - Clear records: 0xFFFFFFFF.
     - Error notification: 0xFFFFFFFF.
 - Threshold: